haltakov/simple-photo-gallery/doc/GalleryConfiguration.md

 * `thumbnail_height` - height of the generated thumbnails in pixels (default 160).
 * `url` - URL of the website where your gallery will be hosted.
 This information is only needed to enable better display when you share a link to your gallery on social media like Twitter or Facebook.
 Example: `"https://www.haltakov.net/gallery_usa_multi/CUPcTB5AcbutK3vyLQ26"`.
 * `date_format` - optional parameter if you want to display the date the image is taken in the caption.
 See [Photo Date](#photo-date) for more information.
 Disabled by default.
+* `disbale_captions` - optional parameter that you can set to `true` if you want to disable the photo captions entirely.
+Set to `false` by default.

 ## Photo Captions